 What is an “Epic Fail”?
-The term, “FAIL” has become widely used as an Internet meme where people superimpose the word, “FAIL” on images of the unsuccessful, or that which does not live up to what is expected.
-Usually, these FAILs are intended to make people laugh.
-In most cases, they are quite funny.
+The term, “FAIL” is widely used as an Internet trope where people superimpose the word, “FAIL” on images of the unsuccessful, or that which does not live up to what is expected.
+Usually, these FAILs aim to make people laugh and are quite funny.

 Signs like these are great examples of FAILs.
 Most people will understand what is meant.
 In fact, some people may not even notice that there’s something wrong.
 But for those who do catch the error(s), that business has lost credibility, and when enough believability is lost, customers go elsewhere.